 News Releases > More mosquito spraying set for Tuesday

-Mosquitoes can carry diseases such as West Nile virus which, when transmitted to humans, can cause symptoms such as fever, headaches, body aches, swollen lymph glands or a rash.
-A more severe form of the disease can lead to neurological disorders, coma and even death.
+Mosquitoes can carry the West Nile virus which, when transmitted to humans, can cause symptoms such as fever, headaches, body aches, swollen lymph glands or a rash.
+In rare cases, the disease can lead to neurological disorders, coma and even death.

 While the pesticide used for mosquito control is an EPA-approved, low-volume concentration that is considered safe for humans and pets, it is suggested that residents remain indoors, bring pets inside, and close windows and doors while spraying is occurring.

-To sign up to receive mosquito spraying alerts, visit www.allencountyhealth.com or go to www.nixle.com.
+For more information or to sign up to receive mosquito spraying notifications, visit www.allencountyhealth.com.

 West Nile Virus prevention measures

 § Check your property for breeding sites.
 Eliminate any sources of standing water.
 Clean out gutters and birdbaths.
 Properly dispose of tires.
 Maintain swimming pools and hot tubs.